realaisles/BerlinSalaryTrends/README.md

 Do you have relevant skills?
 Let me know!

 ## Where will the results be published?
-- Raw data: the data will be published in a cleaned and uncleaned version in this repo (deadline is mentioned in the survey itself)
+- Raw data: the data will be published in a cleaned and uncleaned version in this repo (deadline is mentioned in the survey itself) in accordance to Data privacy and confidentiality disclaimer (aggregated to prevent singling out)
-- Analysis: an analysis will also be published in a form of an article at handpickedberlin.com
+- Analysis: an analysis/report will also be published in a form of an article at handpickedberlin.com

-The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The aggregated survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For usage and more info, see chapter [License & Using Survey Data](#license--using-survey-data).

 ## Who designed the survey?